sunesimonsen/unexpected-presentation/content/presentation.md

 ## Extensible from the ground up

-Note: Unexpected it build from an extensible core and all the types and assertion provided by core, is build on the same API's that will be available to you as a plugin developer.
+Note: Unexpected is build from an extensible core and all the types and assertion provided by core, is build on the same API's that will be available to you as a plugin developer.